zainmujahid/llm-media-profiling/README.md

 </p>

 ## 📌 Citation
-Please cite us if you use our data or models.
+Please cite us if you use our data or methodology.
 ```bibtex
 TBD
 ```